 The bouldering around Lander is getting more and more developed each year.
 There is a limited selection of sandstone and dolomite bouldering in the heart of Sinks Canyon.
 The Cabin Boulders at Bruce's Bridge in Sinks is a small granite garden that is good for a short session.
 The Loop Road above Sinks has several small areas that can be fun in the summer.
 The Rock Shop on South Pass has a good, although spread out, selection of gneiss blocks.
 Some of these, like the UFO boulder and the Lander Boulder, are world class.
 There are also two great areas a little further afield, both approached on the road to Dickenson Park above Ft.
 Washakie.
 These are the Devil's Kitchen and the Falcon's Lair.
 You need a Wind River Indian Reservation permit to be able to access either of these places.
 These can be obtained in several locations in Lander, including the Wild Iris shop.
 David Lloyd's guidebook Bouldering in the Wind River Range is the only available resource (besides word of mouth) for any pad people wanting to check out the blocs around Lander.

 Gear and guidebooks can be found at Wild Iris Mountain Sports on Main Street in town.
 There are also several places to eat breakfast and lunch.
-The best are The Middle Fork (climber owned), the Lander Bakery and the Crux, all on Main Street.
+The best are The Middle Fork (climber owned) and the Lander Bakery, both on Main Street.

 The Cowfish is the best upscale dinner joint and the Gannett Grill/Lander Bar is a must visit for any traveler, climber or otherwise.
 Both of these fine establishments are also owned by a climber.

 Elemental Climbing and Fitness is the go to place if you need a shower, or want to climb on the rare chance you get rained out.
 Steve Bechtel's Climb Strong is also a a part of Elemental and one of the world leaders in climbing training